SahashRaee/Machine_Learning_Concepts_and_Implementation/README.md

 # Implementation of Machine Learning Algorithm from Scratch
-Learning Machine Learning from basic to advance and develop Machine Learning Models from Scratch in Pythons
+Learning Machine Learning from basic to advance and develop Machine Learning Models from Scratch in Python

 ## Navigation